 In December 1984, the NSTAC identified TSP as an urgent issue because of the need for a system that authorized both priority provisioning and restoration of NS/EP services for Federal, State, and local governments and private users.
 The TSP System replaced the Restoration Priority (RP) System, which covered only the restoration of Federal Government, inter-city, and private lines.
-The NSTAC Industry Executive Subcommittee (IES) established the TSP Task Force on February 21, 1985, to advise and assist the Office of the Manager, National Communications System (OMNCS) in developing the TSP System, specifically regarding provisioning, restoration, maintenance, legal, and regulatory issues.
+The NSTAC IES established the TSP Task Force on February 21, 1985, to advise and assist the OMNCS in developing the TSP System, specifically regarding provisioning, restoration, maintenance, legal, and regulatory issues.

 The task force worked closely with the OMNCS in the development of the TSP System and provided assistance with its implementation.
 Specifically, the task force had a significant advisory role in creating the Petition for Rulemaking and Proposed Federal Communications Commission (FCC) Rules for the TSP System.
-The task force also assisted the TSP Program Office in establishing the initial TSP System Oversight Committee charter.
-The National Communications System (NCS) Council of Representatives TSP Subcommittee and the TSP Task Force drafted and approved the charter in February 1990, and the Department of Defense (DoD) and the General Services Administration (GSA) approved the charter in November 1990.
+The task force also assisted the TSP Program Office in establishing the initial TSP System Oversight

+Committee charter.
+The NCS Council of Representatives (COR) TSP Subcommittee and the TSP Task Force drafted and approved the charter in February 1990, and the DOD and the General Services Administration (GSA) approved the charter in November 1990.
 Subsequently, adoption of an amendment occurred in April 1991.

 The task force had a role in both the creation of the TSP Oversight Committee and the selection of Oversight Committee members.
-During the week of September 28 through October 3, 1987, the TSP Task Force and NCS Council of Representatives met and discussed the operational framework for the TSP System, including the establishment of the TSP Oversight Committee.
-On March 29, 1990, the TSP Task Force recommended that the Manager, NCS, appoint the following initial members to the TSP Oversight Committee: AT&T, Contel, McCaw Cellular, MCI, Bellcore, Sprint, GTE, State of California, State of South Carolina, Department of Transportation, Federal Emergency Management Agency, DoD, GSA, Department of Energy, Department of Commerce, National Telecommunications and Information Administration, and FCC.
+During the week of September 28 through October 3, 1987, the TSP Task Force and NCS COR met and discussed the operational framework for the TSP System, including the establishment of the TSP Oversight Committee.
+On March 29, 1990. the TSP Task Force recommended that the Manager, NCS, appoint the following initial members to the TSP Oversight Committee: AT&T, Contel, McCaw Cellular, MCI, Bellcore, Sprint, GTE, State of California, State of South Carolina, Department of Transportation, Federal Emergency Management Agency, DOD, GSA, Department of Energy, Department of Commerce, National Telecommunications and Information Administration, and the FCC.
 The NSTAC approved the membership list and delegated future industry TSP Oversight Committee membership nominating authority to the IES.